csc-training/elements-of-hpc/hpc-programming/parallel-programming.md

    std::cout << "Sum of array " << sum << std::endl;
 ```

-In order to compile the OpenMP an additional flag is needed, e.g. with the
+In order to compile the OpenMP, an additional flag is needed, e.g. with the
 GNU C++ compiler one uses `-fopenmp`.
 The number of threads to use when
 running can be specified with the `OMP_NUM_THREADS` environment variable
 (the default is to use as many threads as there are cores in the system).